 we are excited to welcome

 The Christopher D. English Foundation Speakers series is named in memory of former library trustee Christopher D. English and strives to bring a world-class author, artist, or culture-shaper to Tiffin each fall, providing an educational and entertaining public discussion for the community to think about, discuss, and—perhaps—act upon.
-Past speakers have included New York Times Bestselling true crime writer Abbott Kahler, renowned journalist and author Sam Quinones, and Pulitzer Prize finalist and LA Times columnist Steve Lopez, among others.
+Past speakers have included award-winning poet and memoirist Maggie Smith, New York Times Bestselling true crime writer Abbott Kahler, renowned journalist and author Sam Quinones, and Pulitzer Prize finalist and LA Times columnist Steve Lopez, among others.
 The series is made possible through generous funding by the Tiffin-Seneca Library Foundation and the many donors who have contributed to the Foundation over the years.
-Please call 419-447-3751 for more information.

 Check out these supplementary resources